-The translation team members will need education and training regarding the structure and content of SNOMED CT®, the translation process and the documents and tools supporting it.
-The following examples of areas of education and training are based on previous project experiences from Denmark and Sweden:
+The translation team members will need education and training regarding the structure and content of SNOMED CT®, the translation process and access to the documents and tools supporting it.
+The following examples outline essential education and training requirements needs and are based on experiences from the Danish and Swedish translation projects.

-- SNOMED CT® overview an introduction to SNOMED CT® should be provided for everyone involved in the translation process. - subset administration training this training should be given to selected members of the team involved in how to plan, identify and administer the selection of subsets of SNOMED CT® that are going to be translated. - education in linguistic guidelines and training in how to use them this should be provided for translators, reviewers and editors. - translation tools training depending on roles and responsibilities all translation team members need specifically focused training in how to use the supporting translation tools.
+- SNOMED CT® overview an introduction to SNOMED CT® should be provided for everyone involved in the translation process. - Subset administration training this training should be given to selected members of the team involved in planning, identifying, creating and allocating the selected subsets of SNOMED CT® that are going to be translated. - Education in linguistic guidelines and training in how to use them this should be provided for all translators, reviewers and editors. - Translation tools training this will vary depending on the roles and responsibilities of all translation team members but all will need specifically focused training in the use of any supporting translation tools used to perform their roles.